 Rakhine Mont Di

-Rakhine rice-noodle soup with fish broth, ground roasted-chili oil, and sour palm-juice tinge.
+Rakhine rice-noodle dish—served as a dry salad with a side of fish soup, or as noodles in fish broth, ground roasted-chili oil, and sour palm-juice tinge.
 Hotter and sourer than Bamar mohinga.

 Rakhine-state staple from the Bay-of-Bengal coast around Sittwe (Akyab).
-Distinguished from Bamar mohinga by use of palm-juice vinegar (htan-yay-tu) and bird's-eye chili rather than lemongrass.
+Distinguished from Bamar mohinga by use of tamarind (and sometimes Garcinia) juice and bird's-eye chili rather than lemongrass.

 Thin orange-tinted broth, slick rice strands, raw red-chili-oil slick on top burns immediately, palm-vinegar sour kicks 3 seconds later.
 Eaten with raw red onion and lime wedge.

-Chilies are dry-roasted whole over charcoal until cracked-skin black, then ground with garlic and steeped in coconut-fish oil — the roast-burn flavor (not just heat) is the Rakhine signature.
+Chilies are dry-roasted whole over charcoal until cracked-skin black, then ground with garlic and steeped in coconut-fish oil — the roast-burn flavor (not just heat) is the Rakhine signature; the classic chili form is actually a green-chili paste, which gives the dish its nickname ar-pu shar-pu ('hot throat, hot tongue').

 Variations